nvirm/K8Gatheriino/README.md

 # What it does
 0. Reads settings from appsettings.json (sample found in 'settings/appsettings.json')
-1. Gathers <INSERT QUEUE SIZE> amount of people to a queue
+1. Gathers INSERT QUEUE SIZE amount of people to a queue
-2. Asks players to Ready up inside <INSERT TIME> seconds of time.
+2. Asks players to Ready up inside INSERT TIME seconds of time.
 3. Kicks unreadied players out of the queue.
 4. Decides 2 random team captains.
-Captainship requires <INSERT THRESHOLD> games to be played.
+Captainship requires INSERT THRESHOLD games to be played.
-5. Allows captains to pick <INSERT QUEUE SIZE> amount of players to teams, either 1 by 1 or 1-2-2-2-2-1 (only tested with 12 players).
+5. Allows captains to pick INSERT QUEUE SIZE-2 amount of players to teams, either 1 by 1 or 1-2-2-2-2-1 (only tested with 12 players).
 6. Announces teams when all players have been picked.

 # Extra features